Who knew a simple conversation could improve your sex life?

-It's considered common knowledge that the things people fight over the most are sex and money.
+It's considered common knowledge that the things couples fight over the most are sex and money.
 Did you know that it's not true?
-A recent survey conducted by YourTango revealed that the number one reason people fight is because they don't feel appreciated by their partner.
-Communication issues ranked second.
-Personally, I think if you don't feel appreciated by your partner, chances are pretty high that you're not communicating well, either.
+The number one reason people fight is because they don't feel appreciated by their partner.
+(Communication issues ranked second.)
+If you don't feel appreciated by your partner, chances are pretty high that you're not communicating well, either.

-- Say what you mean and mean what you say.
-There is a strong gender bias in communication.
+There's a strong gender bias in communication.
 Men have been conditioned to make direct requests, while women have been conditioned not to directly ask for what they want.
-It's not fair, but it's generally true.
+It's not fair, but it's true.
 Learning how to speak your truth, without shaming your partner or yourself, is a valuable skill.
 Practice with small things, then take it into the bedroom.
-How Do I Get My Husband To Tell Me What's Wrong?

 4. Use "I" phrases to avoid blaming your partner.

 Explain how the current dynamic makes you feel.
 For example, you might say, "When you bring work home, I feel like you don't want to be intimate with me."
 Talking like this can be scary because you have to be willing to be vulnerable.
 You can't be responsible for or worried about how your partner will respond to your vulnerability.

 Own your part in the dynamic you want to change.
 Admit to your partner that you've responded to his behavior with retaliatory behavior, and commit to changing your part in the dynamic.
 Only about 7 percent of communication is the actual words spoken; 93 percent is other stuff.
 How are you speaking?
 What does your body language say?
 Follow up your words with actions.

 6. Remember that actions speak louder than words.

 This is especially true for men, who tend to be more action-oriented than women, who are more emotion-oriented.
 If you say you want to be more intimate with your partner, initiate contact.
 Hug him when he gets home and initiate more non-sexual touch.